-In the HOME Investment Partnership Program, the City of Decatur historically was required to provide a match of 15.2 % for every HOME dollar expended.
-Match may be private funds and donations if the funds are non-federal dollars.
+In the HOME Investment Partnership Program, the City of Decatur historically was required to provide a match in private funds or donations of

+12.5 % for every HOME dollar expended.
+However, since PY 2020, no match has been required for HOME funds.